Kelo/Athena-DBVisualizer/README.md

-# Athena-DBVisualizer
+# Connecting to AWS Athena Data in DBVisualizer
-This README will demonstrate how to setup an AWS Athena Database in DBVisualizer.
+This README will demonstrate how to connect to an AWS Athena Database using DBVisualizer.

 Prerequisites:
 - AWS Account with an Athena DB setup on it (Athena database should have a S3 bucket setup for query results)